Reccamike23/FoodDriveInteractive/README.md

 We are the Machine Learning Analyst Student of MLI 3830

-Web Streamlit Application link: https://fooddriveapp-cncyxsewjtumqv6nrv7y6m.streamlit.app/
+Web Streamlit Application link: https: https://fooddrive.streamlit.app/